dave99galloway/java-playground-template/README.md

 ## 🔄 Upgrading Existing Projects

-Use the `upgrade-project.sh` script to apply template changes to existing projects:
+Use the upgrade script to apply template changes to existing projects:

+**Unix/macOS/Linux:**

 ```bash
 # Upgrade a project to match current template structure